adagrad/findb_dolthub/Readme.md

 ## Fetch Data Locally

 While as already pointed out it is not recommended to hit the servers of various sources more often as actually needed ( hence use the already existing data).
-Here are some commandas to execute and test the commands locally.
+Here are some commands to execute and test the commands locally.

 ### Run docker container with commands
 ```bash